 To become a guarantor, you generally will need to take the following steps:

-Pro Tip – Before signing the agreement, request a copy of the loan agreement and all other documents that the borrower signs and make sure you understand all terms.
-Some important things to verify include:
+Pro Tip: Before signing the agreement, request a copy of the loan agreement and all other documents that the borrower signs, and ensure you understand all the terms.
+Some important things to verify include: – Whether you’re guaranteeing a specific amount or future advances. – Whether the lender is using some or all of the asset as collateral. – Under what conditions would you be required to take over the loan. |

-Guarantor vs. Cosigner
+Guarantor Vs. Cosigner

 A guarantor differs slightly from a cosigner, especially when it comes to a secured loan that involves collateral, such as a mortgage or auto loan.